-(1) No one other than court officials and officers of the court engaged in the conduct of court business shall bring any cameras, video cameras, recording equipment, dictaphones, pagers, smart phones, personal data assistants (PDA's), tablet devices and computers into courtrooms.
-These devices are prohibited in all courtrooms, except with permission of the court.
-Members of the Bar of the Northern District of New York as Officers of the Court may retain their cell phones and laptop computers while in Court, however the cell phones must be turned off in the Courtrooms.
-Petit Jurors may also be allowed to bring their cell phones, kindles, other tablet devices, and laptops to the courthouse, however, all cell phones, other tablet devices, kindles and laptops must be turned over to the Court Security Officers prior to jury deliberation.
+(1)No one other than court officials and officers of the court engaged in the conduct of court business shall bring any cameras, video cameras, recording equipment, dictaphones, pagers, smart phones, personal data assistants (PDA's), tablet devices and computers into courtrooms.
+These devices are prohibited in all courtrooms. except with permission of the court.
+Members of the Bar of the Northern District of New York as Officers of the Court may retain their cell phones, tablets and laptop computers while in Court.
+The cell phones must be turned off in the Courtrooms.
+No personal electronic device may be brought into any courtroom, witness room or jury room, robing room or associated space, or into any judicial chambers, if the judge to whom the space is assigned prohibits the introduction of such devices either generally or during a particular session of the court.
+Petit Jurors may also be allowed to bring their cell phones, kindles, other tablet devices, and laptops2 to the courthouse, however, all cell phones, other tablet devices, kindles and laptops must be turned over to the Court Security Officers prior to jury deliberation.
 Use of smart phones, tablets, laptops, and other electronic devices is at the discretion of the presiding trial judge.
+All sound emitting capabilities including, without limitation, any ringtone or vibrating sound, must be off in the courthouse (telephones must be powered off in the court) sound controls on laptops and tablets should be set to mute whenever a computer or tablet device is in any courtroom.

 Grand Jurors will be instructed by the Clerk of Court not to bring their cell phones, kindles, other tablet devices or laptop computers to the Courthouse.
 Officers of the court may keep their cellular phones, personal data assistants (PDA's), on their person while in court as long as they are turned off.
 Bluetooth devices used by anyone other than court employees in the performance of their official duties must be turned off in the courtrooms as they will interfere with the court reporting equipment.
 If a cellular phone or PDA goes off during a court proceeding, the attorney may be sanctioned by the presiding judge.
 The camera and recording devices which are included in mobile computing devices will not be used while inside a United States Courthouse.
-Sanctions may include a fine of up to \$1000.00 and the loss of the privilege of keeping a cellular phone, PDA, or other mobile computing device on their person while at the federal courthouse.
-Requests to bring mobile computing devices into a courtroom by a pro se party to a case will be allowed only upon application to and permission from the presiding judge.
+Sanctions may include a fine of up to \$1000.00 and the loss of the privilege of keeping a cellular phone, PDA, or other mobile computing devices into a courtroom by a pro se party to a case will be allowed only upon application to and permission from the presiding judge.